SpreadiesInSpace/cinnamon-dotfiles/home/README.md

-**Disclaimer:** *Please go through the script carefully so you know what is going on.
-Feel free to comment out whatever you don't want before you run the script.*
+**Disclaimer:** *Please go through the scripts carefully so you know what is going on.
+Feel free to comment out whatever you don't want before you run each script.*

 **Steps to Install**